- Personal Loans

-- Time or service: You could offer to give of your time by creating “coupons” your giftee can redeem for various things, such as a home-cooked meal, night off from doing the dishes, or any other creative get-out-of-chore-free card you can think of.
+- Time or service: Offer to give of your time by creating “coupons” your giftee can redeem for various things, such as a home-cooked meal, a night off from doing the dishes or any other creative get-out-of-chore-free card you can think of.

 - Words of affirmation: Share words of encouragement through a handwritten note or journal.

 - Homemade goodies: If you’ve got a special skill, you can most likely use it to create a low-cost but thoughtful gift.
-Can you bake?
+Do you love to bake?
 Make some homemade special treats.
 Are you an artist?
 Use your talents to share the love.

 3. Spread the love (and financial burden) of gift-giving.

 Do you have a large extended family?
-Consider having a conversation as a family about gifts in 2020 as a way to save money on holiday shopping.
-Maybe you can agree on spending limits, assign gift/giftee pairs so everyone’s not obligated to get a gift for everyone, or discuss other alternatives to your regular traditions.
-Two fun ideas to rein in spending but not joy:
+Consider having a conversation as a family about gifts in 2022 to save money on holiday shopping.
+Maybe you can agree on spending limits, assign gift/giftee pairs so everyone’s not obligated to get a gift for everyone or discuss other alternatives to your regular traditions.
+Two fun ideas to rein in the spending but not the joy:

-- Secret Santa: Each person draws the name of a family member and is in charge of getting a gift for that person, and the group decides on a modest price range for the gifts.
-Tip: To help out the extended family, create a list of what each person likes, that way it’s easier to get gifts that aren’t guesses.
-Include easy favorites for each family member, like favorite candies, board games, hobbies and interests.
+- Secret Santa: Each person draws the name of a family member and gets a gift for that person, and the group decides on a modest price range for the gifts.
+Tip: To help the extended family, create a list of what each person likes, that way it’s easier to get gifts that aren’t guesses.
+Include easy favorites for each family member, like candy, board games, hobbies and interests.

 4. Create memories with experiences over things.

 Consider doing a family activity as a new tradition, rather than focusing on gifts.
-This may look a little different during 2020 due to social distancing requirements, but you can think about what activities your family enjoys that are still feasible during the current environment.
-For example, if your family loves the cinema, consider setting up a family movie night theater-style, with all the candy, popcorn and treats included.
-Create a firepit (if local laws allow) in your backyard and roast s’mores and share stories.
-Do a family photo scavenger hunt around the neighborhood.
-Have a board game or video game tournament where the winner gets the last slice of that apple pie everyone’s vying for.
+For example, if your family loves movies, consider setting up a family movie night theater-style, with all the candy, popcorn and treats included.
+Create a firepit in your backyard, roast s’mores and share stories.
+Do a family photo scavenger hunt around your neighborhood.
+Have a board game or video game tournament where the winner gets that last slice of apple pie everyone’s vying for.
 Sing karaoke in the living room, celebrity-impression style.
 Whatever fun looks like to your household, think about including it in the festivities.